 NG-RAN and E-UTRAN:

-- Support for detecting when satellite is about to stop serving (and/or lose ground connectivity to) a given AMF/MME and trigger N2/S1 disconnect to release the N2/S1 connection.
+- Support for detecting when satellite is about to stop serving (and/or lose ground connectivity to) a given AMF/MME and trigger N2/S1 disconnect or use the existing RAN Configuration Update to release or update the N2/S1 connection.
+Whether a new procedure is needed will be decided by RAN3.

 MME/AMF: